 There is an extensive array of cafes, coffee shops and restaurants from casual fare to fine dining, visit the shopping & dining portion of the Activities & Events page to find a specific place to grab a bite.

 Anytime is a good time to visit!
 Museums, government buildings and cultural institutions are open year round.
-Outdoor events hosted by the Civic Center Community Benefit District and the Civic Center Initiative tend to occur in Summer, Fall and the holiday season; see our events calendar for more of what’s happening soon.
+Outdoor events hosted by the Civic Center Community Benefit District and partnering organizations tend to occur in Summer, Fall and the holiday season; see our events calendar for more of what’s happening soon.

 MUNI bus lines serving Civic Center include Bus Numbers: 5-Fulton, 21-Hayes, 31-Balboa, 47-Van Ness, and 49-Van Ness/Mission.